hongyanz/Stackelberg-GAN/README.md

 The code is written in python and requires matplotlib, torch, torchvision and the tqdm library.

 ## Architecture of Stackelberg GAN

+Stackelberg GAN is a general framework which can be built on top of all variants of standard GANs.
+The objective function is simply an ensemble of losses w.r.t. all possible pairs of generators and discriminator:

 <p align="center">
     <img src="Stackelberg GAN/images/architecture.png" width="600"\>
 </p>